 lags = quantify_lag(pipeline, ip = test_ip)

-#> Rt estimation using Locfit (exact with inferred covariance)
+#> Rt estimation using Locfit (approx and assuming independence)

 withr::with_options(list("ggoutbreak.keep_cdf"=TRUE),{